Modre14/Assignment2MVC/readme.txt

 1. Open the solution
 2. Run the application
 3. The webpage should be displayed in a webbrowser
+4. You can't do much else

-## Made by Morten Dreier and Saif Al-Dihaissy
+## Made by Modre14 and Saald15